deis/example-guestbook-wercker/README.md

 $ deis create guestbook --no-remote
 ```

-**Note**: We are creating the App with `--no-remote` as we are going to use prebuilt docker image with Wercker
+**Note**: We are creating the App with `--no-remote`, as later one we are going to use docker image built by Wercker

 2) Set `env vars` so the App knows where to connect to redis cluster:
 ```